HimanshuMishra123/three-tier-architecture-demo/self-readme.md

         - When a PVC is created, the controller detects it and looks at the specified Storage Class(for type and parameters). which SC to use is specified in PVC.
         - The controller then provisions a PV based on the Storage Class parameters.
         - For example, the `ebs.csi.aws.com` provisioner would interact with AWS to create an EBS volume.
+        - A new PV is created and bound to the PVC

+      **PV Creation and Binding:** The provisioned PV is now bound to the PVC, making the storage available to the application.(below will be auto generated resource)

+               ```yaml
+               apiVersion: v1
+               kind: PersistentVolume
+               metadata:
+               name: pv-redis
+               spec:
+               capacity:
+                  storage: 10Gi
+               accessModes:
+                  - ReadWriteOnce
+               persistentVolumeReclaimPolicy: Retain
+               storageClassName: ebs-sc
+               csi:
+                  driver: ebs.csi.aws.com
+                  volumeHandle: <volume-id>
+               ```

 ---